 The taught component of the course comprises 120 compulsory credits taught within the Newcastle University Upon Tyne Business School.
-The extended individual project or research dissertation (60 credits) is supervised within the Business School.
-A distinctive feature of the programme is the inclusion of external practitioner speakers and the external case study visits.
-These provide a close linkage between the course programme content and the 'real world' of contemporary practitioner and case study practice.
+The research dissertation (60 credits) is supervised within the Business School.

 Diplomas (120 credits) will be available in cases where students have undertaken the requisite credits and want to exit the programme with their participation accredited.
 Students may re-enter the programme subject to achieving a satisfactory performance and the Board of Examiners decision upon the surrender of their previously accredited modules (i.e. a student re-entering the programme with a Certificate must surrender this before continuing to Diploma or Masters level).